Text

 3. highly able or gifted pupils’ mental health.

-At the same time, the doctoral students will spend 20% of their time teaching on a teacher education programme at each university.
+At the same time, the doctoral students spend 20% of their time teaching on a teacher education programme at each university.

 Why is the doctoral programme required?